Today we are going to focus on social media Stories.

 The key here is to use stickers that are relevant and fit with the context of your post.
 If it feels forced or looks like a bad Cyberpunk movie, then users will lose interest.

-When you have created an entertaining, informative, and enjoyable Story for your audience, do not be shy about adding a call to action at the end of it.
+When you have created an entertaining, informative, and enjoyable Story for your audience, don’t be shy about adding a clear Call to Action (CTA) at the end of it.

 The name of the game here is interaction.
 So, provide a relevant link that expands on what the user has just read and keep people engaged with your brand (or products) a little longer.